Common Law Marriage States

 - Oklahoma.
 The parties must be competent, agree to enter into a marriage relationship, and cohabitate in order to be considered as having a common law marriage.

 - Rhode Island.
 In Rhode Island, a common law marriage exists if a man and woman have a serious intent to be married and engage in conduct that leads to a reasonable belief by others in the community that they are married.

 - South Carolina.
 In this state, if a man and woman intend for others to believe they are married, a common law marriage may be established.

 - Texas.
 If a man and woman in Texas sign a form provided by the county clerk, agree to be married, cohabitate, and represent to others that they are married, a common law marriage exists.

 - Utah.
 Utah recognizes common law marriage if the couple is of age and legally able to consent to marriage, have lived together, treated each other as spouses, and hold themselves out as married.

 Whether or not your relationship is considered a common law marriage can have an enormous impact on your property rights.
 Since a common law marriage can be formed without the knowledge of the parties to the marriage and doesn't even appear on the statutes of many states it can be very difficult to determine whether courts will decide if you're married to a longtime partner.
-Luckily, you can have an experienced attorney review your marriage situation for free.
+Luckily, you can have an experienced attorney provide you with a free case evaluation.